MitkoVtori/SoftUni-Judge-System/README.md

 # SoftUni Judge System
 ### This is something like a bad Python/Javascript version of the SoftUni's Judge system
 Unfortunately, because of lots of private information about the code creators and destinations, we can't show the full project.
-That's just a small part made by me that doesn't include anything private.
+That's just a small part made by MitkoVtori that doesn't include anything private.

 ### Public Source:
 <a href="https://github.com/MitkoVtori"><img src="https://user-images.githubusercontent.com/112943652/203285852-fd47a4c6-c768-4498-810d-4f34bbb6ae22.jpg"></a>